wlh18/html-css-1/README.md

 ## HTML

 HTML stands for Hyper Text Markup Language.
-It is one of the building block languages of the web that will establish the infrastructure of our web pages.
+It is one of the building block languages of the web, and it is used to create the infrastructure of a webpage.
 HTML is **NOT** a programming language; HTML is considered a "markup" language.
-HTML does not contain logic, and it contains very little, if any, native styling.
-HTML is used to declare the structure of the contents of a page.
+HTML does not contain logic, and HTML elements contain very little, if any, native styling.
+HTML is simply used to specify the structure and basic parts of a page.
 CSS and JavaScript are the languages we will use to bring our webpages to life.

 Check out this visual analogy of what HTML, CSS, and JavaScript do respectively: